Temporary, relocated or defunct

 Church, Port Arthur, Tasmania, Australia

-Some time in the 1800s, while this was still a convict community, a ring of 8 bells was locally cast for the church.
-By the 1990s, the bells were long gone (though some may survive elsewhere), and the church was derelict.
+Some time in the 1800s, while this was still a convict community, a set of 8 bells was locally cast for the church.
+By the 1990s, the bells were long gone (though most were later retrieved for display), and the church was derelict.

 Nagasaki Holland Village, Seihi-cho, Nagasaki prefecture, Honshu Island, Japan